jjfcode/Bills_tracker/Bills_tracker_v3/README.md

 5. A new bill for the next cycle will be created automatically
 6. The confirmation number will be shown in the new "Confirmation" column

+### **Multi-Select & Bulk Delete**
+1. **Select Individual Bills**: Click the checkbox (☐) in the "Select" column to select/deselect individual bills
+2. **Select All Bills**: Click the checkbox (☐) in the "Select" column header to select/deselect all visible bills
+3. **Bulk Delete**: After selecting bills, click "Delete Selected (X)" button to delete all selected bills
+4. **Confirmation**: A confirmation dialog will show the number of bills to be deleted
+5. **Visual Feedback**: Selected bills show ☑, unselected show ☐, and the delete button shows the count
+6. **Auto-Clear**: Selection is automatically cleared when filters are changed

 ### **Searching and Filtering**
 1. **Default View**: App opens showing only PENDING bills (most useful for daily use)
 2. **Status Filter**: Choose Pending, Paid, or All bills